NCCAM Guidelines for ARRA Competitive Revisions

 This initiative is one of several being offered by NCCAM to help fulfill the goals of the American Recovery and Reinvestment Act (ARRA) to help stimulate the economy through support of biomedical and behavioral research.
 Additional information about the Recovery Act and related NIH opportunities is available through the Office of Extramural Research.

 NCCAM will accept applications for revisions that expand the scope of ongoing, NCCAM-funded research project grants addressing the areas of high priority listed below.
-In general, funds should support the addition of new personnel to the project, although funds necessary to ensure their effective involvement (e.g., supplies or small equipment such as computers), as well as essential small equipment (
+In general, funds should support the addition of new personnel to the project, although funds necessary to ensure their effective involvement (e.g., supplies or small equipment such as computers), as well as essential small equipment (<$100,000) may also be requested.

 Areas of Scientific Priority